Early Life

 Rise to Success

-Zhang Yin's entrepreneurial journey began in 1985 when she opened the paper trading company Ying Gang Shen in Hong Kong.
-She moved to Los Angeles in 1990 and founded America Chung Nam with her second husband, Liu Ming Chung; by 2001, it was the top American paper exporter.
-In 1995, she returned to Hong Kong and co-founded Nine Dragons Paper Holdings Limited with her husband and brother.
-The company went public in 2006, raising nearly $500 million.
+Zhang Yin's entrepreneurial journey began in 1985 when she started a paper trading company, Ying Gang Shen, in Hong Kong with $3,800.
+She recognized the potential of importing waste paper into China for recycling and packaging, and in 1990, she founded America Chung Nam with her second husband, Liu Ming Chung, in Los Angeles to source high-quality waste paper.
+America Chung Nam became the leading American paper exporter.
+In 1995, she returned to Hong Kong and co-founded Nine Dragons Paper Holdings Limited with her husband and brother, Zhang Cheng Fei.

 Key Business Strategies